groupserver/buildout/docs/groupserver-install.rst

   password will be used to log in, and can be changed after the site has been created.

-``support_email``
-  The email address where support messages are sent, and were email notifications are send from.
-For testing this can be set to your own email address.
+``support_email`` The email address where support messages are sent, and were email notifications are send from.
+For testing this can be set to your own or the admin email address.

 ``smtp_host``
   The SMTP host that will be used to send email from